Save on postage costs with Parcel Delivery & send a parcel to Russia today!

 Russia continues to have huge global influence with an economy that’s held strong by large reserves of natural resources like gas and oil.
 The demand for these resources and products is always high, as is the supply, which makes parcel delivery to Russia an essential component that requires the world’s top couriers to get the job done properly.

-Below is some information and guidance to help you find cheap parcel delivery to Russia.
+Below is some information and guidance to help you find cheap delivery to Russia.

-When it comes to choosing a courier service to provide parcel delivery UK to Russia, it’s important you choose a company that knows what they are doing.
+When it comes to choosing a courier service to provide cheap shipping to Russia, it’s important you choose a company that knows what they are doing.
 There is less competition when it comes to Russia parcel delivery than other countries, but despite this, prices are still competitive.

-The quickest speed available is an aim of two days for parcel delivery to Russia and the slowest parcel delivery UK to Russia is up to 23 days.
+The quickest speed available when you send a parcel to Russia is an aim of two days for parcel delivery to Russia and the slowest parcel delivery UK to Russia is up to 23 days.
 Your final delivery time will depend, however, on any added time for customs clearance, and this varies depending on the country, what you are sending and whether the recipient has queries about the taxes/duties raised.

 The area of Russia you are specifically sending to can also affect the delivery time.
 This is because certain delivery companies may be unable to fulfil special delivery options to more rural areas of Russia and a couple of days extra is to be assumed.
 If you have a specific post code at hand when you are finding a quote, this should help give you accurate options.

-The size of your parcel will also affect the delivery speed of your parcel delivery UK to Russia.
+The size of your parcel will also affect the delivery speed of cheap courier services to Russia.
 Generally, smaller parcels of 2-5kg are quicker than those which are around 20kg.
 You should factor this in your cheap parcel delivery to Russia delivery time if you are sending items urgently.

-Finding the cheapest parcel delivery to Russia will depend on a variety of factors, such as how many parcels you would like to send, what size your parcels are, what weight they are and whether you wish to add on any extra services such as tracked delivery, signed for delivery or insurance cover for your items.
+Finding a cheap courier to Russia will depend on a variety of factors, such as how many parcels you would like to send, what size your parcels are, what weight they are and whether you wish to add on any extra services such as tracked delivery, signed for delivery or insurance cover for your items.
 The lowest parcel delivery option starts at under £15 for a 2kg parcel with a longer delivery time and rises to over £50 for a much quicker service.
-There is a variety of mid-range choices which will help you find the cheapest parcel delivery to Russia to suit your requirements.
+There is a variety of mid-range choices which will help you find cheap courier services to Russia to suit your requirements.

 Parcel sizing requirements are usually set by individual courier services who offer cheap parcel delivery to Russia.
 You should double check with your chosen company before you commit to a box and begin packing.
 However, as a guideline, these are the general sizing specifics for small and large parcels.